 b.
 Indeed I could wish you did reign: Wouldn’t it be great if they really were reigning already?
 Then Paul also might reign with you!

 c.
 God has displayed us: Instead of being full, and rich, and reigning as royalty, the apostles were on display in a humiliating spectacle to the world.
-The Corinthian Christians looked at themselves so highly, while God has displayed the apostles so low!
+The Corinthian Christians looked at themselves so highly, while God has displayed the apostles so low.

 iii.
 The Corinthian Christians had two problems: they were proud of their own spirituality, and they were somewhat embarrassed of Paul because of his “weakness” and humble state.
-Paul is trying to address both of these problems!
+Paul is trying to address both of these problems.

 d.
 We are fools for Christ’s sake, but you are wise in Christ!
-With contrast after contrast, Paul sarcastically shows how foolish it is for the Corinthians to think that they are more spiritually privileged, or blessed, or endowed, than the apostles were.
+With contrast after contrast, Paul sarcastically shows how foolish it is for the Corinthians to think that they are more spiritually privileged, blessed, or endowed, than the apostles were.

 e.
 We both hunger and thirst: Paul’s description of his own ministry focuses on deprivation and humiliation.
 These were things that the Corinthian Christians, in their pride, wanted to avoid at all cost.

 i.
 Today, the church is heavy with this same attitude of the Corinthian Christians.
 They were concerned about the image of worldly success and power, and many of them despised Paul and the other apostles because they did not display that image.
-Today, there is no shortage of ministers who want to display the image of worldly success and power, and no shortage of Christians who will value that in their minister.
+Today, there is no shortage of ministers who want to display the image of worldly success and power, and no shortage of Christians who will only value that in their minister.

 f.
 And we labor, working with our own hands: The Corinthians, in their love of Greek wisdom, embraced the Greek idea that manual labor was fit only for slaves.
 It would offend them that one of God’s apostles would actually work with his own hands!